Luisa Tetrazzini: Career

-Due to Dame Nellie Melba's absence, an opening came for Tetrazzini at the esteemed Covent Garden in London.
+Due to Dame Nellie Melba's absence an opening became available for Tetrazzini at the esteemed Royal Opera House in London's Covent Garden.
 Although she had established a career throughout South America and much of Europe, she was practically unknown to English audiences.
-Tetrazzini's debut at Covent Garden as Violetta in La traviata on 2 November 1907 was critically acclaimed and "caused a sensation..."
-She garnered twenty curtain calls.
+Tetrazzini's Covent Garden debut as Violetta in La traviata on 2 November 1907 was critically acclaimed and "caused a sensation..."
+She made twenty curtain calls.
 E.A.
 Baugham in the Daily News wrote, "The quality of tone produced by Tetrazzini ravished the sense.
 It is soft and golden and yet has none of the impersonal and chilling perfection of the ordinary light soprano...I have never seen the pathos of Verdi’s heroine realized with such grip and sincerity...
 I do not think I am exaggerating when I say that Mme Tetrazzini has the voice of the century and stands out from even the great Italian singers we know..."
-Additional reviews were similarly complimentary of Tetrazzini’s abilities, even comparing her to the famous Adelina Patti, the premiere soprano of an earlier generation.
+Additional reviews were similarly complimentary of Tetrazzini’s abilities, even comparing her to the famous Adelina Patti, the premier soprano of an earlier generation.
 Tetrazzini idolized Patti greatly.
-She remarks that Patti saw her performance and invited her to a lunch in which she confirmed the press’s clamoring that Tetrazzini would continue her legacy.
-Tetrazzini and Patti became great friends, and were frequent correspondents until Patti's death.
+She remarks that Patti saw her performance and invited her to a lunch during which she confirmed the press’s clamoring that Tetrazzini would continue her legacy.
+Tetrazzini and Patti became great friends and were frequent correspondents until Patti's death.
 Patti made it a point to attend and loudly applaud the younger soprano's performances.
-Tetrazzini remarks about a letter from Patti about one of her performances that she prized it as her greatest treasure saying, "Praise from a mixed audience is very gratifying after one has given it of her best.
+Tetrazzini prized as her greatest treasure a letter, in which Patti wrote about one of her performances, with Tetrazzini saying, "Praise from a mixed audience is very gratifying after one has given it of her best.
 But, praise, and such praise, from Patti is far more than the passing pleasure of a public ovation."

 From this point on, Tetrazzini was an international operatic superstar, commanding the highest fees and selling out opera houses and concert halls wherever she performed.
 In 1904, the Metropolitan Opera's general manager, Heinrich Conried, had tried to engage Tetrazzini with a contract that committed her to singing with the Met for three years starting in November 1905.
 This contract never became binding as Conried failed to give her bank the guarantee deposit.
 In 1908, Tetrazzini finally appeared in New York City, not at the Metropolitan, but at Oscar Hammerstein's Manhattan Opera Company, again as Violetta with great success.
 She remained loyal to Hammerstein and appeared at the Met for only one season, in 1911-12 (giving just eight performances, in the roles of Lucia, Violetta, and Gilda).
 From 1911 to 1914 she sang with the Boston Opera Company and Chicago Grand Opera Company.